bsmg/beat-saber-community-wiki/faq.md

 Simply delete the `.dll` to fix it.
 See [beginners Guide](beginners-guide) for help.

-## "Your audio file name is wrong" message in the Edit Saber
-The 3D Editor only supports `.ogg` files.
-You have to convert your file to Ogg Vorbis using a converter, such as Audacity.
-If you simply change the file extension to `.ogg`, it will not work.

-## How do I delay a song so that it doesn't start right when the level loads?
-Currently this isn't possible in Beat Saber.
-For now you have to edit the song in an audio editor *(such as Audacity)* to add silence at the beginning of the track.

 ## I tried to install mods via the Mod Installer but it gives me an error that it can't find the IPA.exe.
 Try installing the [Song Injector](https://github.com/xyonico/BeatSaberSongInjector/releases) separately, then try running the Mod Manager again.